 - meet the requirements of the stream in which you apply.

-- are nominated as a senior academic by a university in Australia
+- you are nominated as a senior academic by a university in Australia (Temporary Residence Transition and Direct Entry streams)

-- are nominated as a scientist, researcher or technical (scientific) specialist at ANZSCO skill level one or two by an Australian government scientific agency
+- you are nominated as a scientist, researcher, or technical (scientific) specialist at ANZSCO skill level one or two by an Australian government scientific agency (Temporary Residence Transition and Direct Entry streams)

-- are applying through the Agreement stream and the relevant labour agreement allows for a person who has turned 50 to be employed.
+- you are applying through the Labour Agreement stream and the relevant labour agreement allows for a person who has turned 45 to be employed.

 English language requirements